samtauke/samtauke.github.io/index.md

 ---
 ## Predicting Winners at Professional Disc Golf Tournaments

 My implementation of a logistic regression model to predict winners at professional disc golf events.
-Includes code for data scraping, build, and analysis.
+Includes code for data scraping, build, and analysis in a combination of Python and R.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/samtauke/pdga_predictions_ml)